 Who would live there?

-The More Than a Roof Housing Society will ultimately own and operate Vienna House.
+The community will consist of 123 units, including 56 family units all mixed between shelter, low-income, and average market rental units.
+More Than a Roof Housing Society will ultimately own and operate Vienna House.

 For regular updates on the project, visit News & Updates.